 May, 2010

-An internationally recognized aerospace engineer and an expert in STEM diversity, equity, and inclusion, Dr. Okolo’s advocacy lies at the intersection of facilitating diverse pipelines for research, development and technology-focused organizations, enabling historically underrepresented groups to succeed in K-12 through postdoctoral STEM education and careers, and providing awareness of the importance of inclusion and equity in STEM research and development.
+An internationally recognized aerospace engineer and expert in broadening STEM participation, Dr. Okolo’s advocacy lies at the intersection of facilitating talent pathways for research-, development-, and technology-focused organizations; supporting student success from K-12 through postdoctoral STEM education and careers; and highlighting the impacts of constrained participation in STEM research and development.

 Drawing from her personal experiences and best practices as a rocket scientist, her interactive presentations will inspire your audience to innovate, dream big, and “learn to fly.”